 The following tutorial applies to Desktop version of Internet Explorer 11.
-Modern UI/Metro version is covered in a separate guide.
+Modern UI/Metro version in Windows 8.1 is covered in a separate guide.

-Tabbed browsing is a good way to keep less Internet Explorer windows open and access contents of different pages easily.
+Tabbed browsing is a good way to keep less Internet Explorer windows open and switch between contents of different pages easily.

 In Internet Explorer 11 each Tab has its own browsing history, and in case one Tab crashes, all other Tabs and Internet Explorer itself will continue working normally.

-Tabs in Internet Explorer 11 also have priorities - the ones not active get less CPU resources than the currently active one.
+Inactive tabs in IE11 get less CPU resources than the currently active one.
 To work around possible audio and video synchronization issues on multimedia sites (such as Hulu), use different windows instead of tabs.

 If configured to do so, Internet Explorer 11 is able to save all open Tabs and reopen these after browser or computer restart.

 To open a link on a webpage in a new Tab and switch to the new Tab immediately, hold down Ctrl and Shift keys on your keyboard and click on the link.

 To open a link on a webpage in a new background Tab and leave the currently open Tab active, hold down Ctrl key on your keyboard and click on the link.
-You can also right-click on the link and select Open in New Tab to do that.
+You can also right-click or tap and hold on the link and select Open in New Tab to do that.

 To open a new Tab, press CTRL+T on your keyboard or click the New Tab button to the right of the rightmost open Tab.

-This will open a special about:Tabs page with list of pages that you have used the most recently.
+This will open a special about:Tabs page with the list of your most visited pages.

 Click any of the sites listed here to open it, or type an address into Address Bar.

 You can also choose Tabs from a synced device (Dell-Winblue in this example; synchronization is not available in Windows 7 version of IE11), or make use of commands listed below the sites list: Reopen closed tabs, Reopen last session and Start InPrivate Browsing.

 If you do not like the most popular sites feature, you can use a blank page or a home page for new Tabs instead - this is described in Tabbed Browsing Options.